-The condition can affect anyone of any gender and age, but is most common among middle-aged women, with a female to male ration of 5:1.
-This has been linked to the style of footwear worn by these women that put additional pressure and stress on the feet.
+Morton's neuroma can affect anyone of any gender and age; however, it is most common among middle-aged women, with a female to male ration of 5:1.
+This increased prevalence in women has been linked to the style of footwear often worn by these women that put additional pressure and stress on the feet.
 It is also more common among people that participate in high-impact sports.

-Morton’s neuroma presents as a result of irritation or thickening of a plantar digital nerve located between the toes in the foot, which can occur following several causative factors.
-These usually involve compression, stretching or damage to the nerves and include:
+Morton’s neuroma presents as the result of irritation or thickening of a plantar digital nerve located between the toes in the foot.
+The primary causes of Morton's neuroma usually involve compression, stretching or damage to the nerves and can include:

-- Participated in high-impact sporting activities (e.g. running and racquet sports)
+- Participating in high-impact sporting activities (e.g., running and racquet sports)

-However, it is unclear if these factors directly Morton’s neuroma or if they increase the risk of an individual who is already susceptible to the disease to experience symptoms.
+However, it is unclear if these factors directly cause Morton’s neuroma, or if they increase the risk of an individual who is already susceptible to the disease to experience symptoms.

 The primary symptom of Morton’s neuroma is severe pain between the toes or at the base of one or both feet, which can prevent them from moving normally in some cases.
-If usually affects the area between the third and fourth toes, but other nerves can be affected.
+Morton's neuroma usually affects the area between the third and fourth toes;; however, other nerves can be affected.

-Patients often report a tingling sensation initially, which gradually worsens until it becomes severe and is often described as a sharp, shooting or burning pain.
-Some patients also report lack of sensation and numbness in their feet, while other describe the pain as similar to walking with a pebble in their shoe.
+Patients with Morton's neuroma often report a tingling sensation initially, which gradually worsens until it becomes severe and is subsequently described as a sharp, shooting or burning pain.
+Some patients also report a lack of sensation and numbness in their feet, while others describe the pain to be similar to walking with a pebble in their shoe.

-The pain usually increases in intensity during activities that place pressure on the feet, such as walking or wearing tight-fitting shoes.
+The pain associated with this condition usually increases in intensity during activities that place pressure on the feet, such as walking or wearing tight-fitting shoes.
 Conversely, symptoms usually improve if the patient is able to rest or remove the ill-fitting shoes.

-Patients may have a flare-up with frequent symptoms over a period of a few weeks, followed by another period of remittance with no evidence of symptoms.
-Some patients may go for up to a year without experiencing symptoms, although the attacks tend to increase in frequency with time.
+Patients may have a flare-up with frequent symptoms present over a period of a few weeks, followed by another period of remittance with no evidence of symptoms.
+In fact, some patients may go up to a year without experiencing symptoms, although the attacks tend to increase in frequency with time.

-Individuals that report with symptoms of Morton’s neuroma should seek medical advice about the appropriate treatment because the condition is usually chronic and with not subside spontaneously.
+Individuals who report symptoms of Morton’s neuroma should seek medical advice about the appropriate treatment, as the condition is usually chronic and will not subside spontaneously.